 Why is Readability Important?

-The format of (remember: interesting and useful) content also is important to the pverall readability of your content.
+The format of content also is important to the overall readability of your content.
 If your content doesn’t flow nicely it can become very difficult to read.

 To help improve your own readability, there are many techniques and tools you can use.
 Many of the techniques even relate back to what you were taught back in school!

 That’s because many time-served sentence structure, grammar and spelling techniques come to life when you want to increase your readability.
 All of these techniques would make your writing a better read for your users.
 A better read means better readability.

 Using images within your content is also a great way to increase your readability.
 It allows content to be spread apart making it much easier to read.
 Users can then scan over content and then take the main points from the content much easier.

-Online tools and plugins are also help your readability.
+Online tools and plugins also help your readability.
 You can apply content to many of these tools and they will score the content using algorithms.